hedzr/Cmdr.Core/README.md

 **WIP**

-The Pre-release is coming soon.
+The Pre-release has been out and the final first coming soon.

 - dotNet Core 3.0+
 - dotNet Standard 2.1+